mxr576/d7to8/d8/d8batch/README.md

 **d8batch.module**

-Since the Batch API has not changed at all in the Drupal 8, the real value of this module could be found elsewhere, for example in the `_d8batch_batch_operation()` function.
+Since Batch API has not changed at all in the Drupal 8, the real value of this module could be found elsewhere, for example in the `_d8batch_batch_operation()` function.
 This function contains the demonstration of how to use the new http client, called Guzzle in Drupal 8 for